 Email email@example.com or firstname.lastname@example.org if you have questions or need further assistance.

-1. Operational Financial Support$35,000 per year – In order to sustain our organization and continue providing services, we must also bring in funding for the operations cost which includes things like program support, staffing and insurance.
+1. Operational Financial Support$125,000 per year – In order to sustain our organization and continue providing services, we must also bring in funding for the operations cost which includes things like program support, transportation costs, office equipment, internet costs, utilities, staffing and insurance.
 This funding will allow us to impact even more of our community through partnerships and collaboration efforts.
 It will also enable us to better serve our current and future clients while allowing us more time to work on special projects such as marketing, fundraising, raising awareness, education and building a stronger staff and volunteer team.

 4. Volunteer Teachers/TutorsAs we continue to grow in number of clients that we serve, we have a need to have additional volunteers helping to teach a variety of classes.
 Our tutors will sit beside a student and follow along with the main teacher while assisting and encouraging the student.
 Classes you might teach or tutor: English to Adults, English to Preschoolers, Healthy Habits, Job Skills: Small Machine/ Basic Automobile Mechanical Skills/ Basics in Construction/ Housekeeping/ Completing Applications/ Interviewing etc., Computer Skills, Arts & Crafts, American Life Skills, Understanding Bills/Basic Level Financial Management, making use of Communicty Resources and more.

-• Building for the Place of Hope (The name “Asha” means “Place of Hope”) that will include offices, classrooms; storage space for food pantry, toiletry collections, soaps and other supplies; art room with supplies)
+• Building for the Place of Hope (The name “Asha” means “Place of Hope”) that will include offices, classrooms; storage space for food pantry, toiletry collections, soaps and other supplies; art room with supplies.
+Asha's Refuge is blessed to have a church shared space but the future vision will include a building space of our own.

 • Urban Gardens